cortexproject/cortex/docs/configuration/config-file-reference.md

 ### Use environment variables in the configuration

-You can use environment variable references in the config file to set values that need to be configurable during deployment.
+You can use environment variable references in the config file to set values that need to be configurable during deployment by using the `-config.expand-env` flag.
 To do this, use:

 ```